Max-Z80/consumptionTracker/README.md

-Water consumption is a web app which enables you to monitor your water consumption by time.
+`consumptionTracker` is a web app which enables you to monitor your consumption by time.

 # Features
-- add / edit water readings from your water counter
+- add / edit readings

 # Backend
-THe backend is part of the project and is stored in the folder `backend`
+The backend is part of the project and is stored in the folder `backend`

 # Data structure
 Data is stored under the form of a CSV file.
 No DB dependency needed.

-The file `vonsumption.csv contains: first line: the csv header next lines: entry.
-THere must be a date and either a m3 or note or both
+The file `consumption.csv contains: first line: the csv header next lines: entry.
+There must be a date, then either a reading or a note or both

 ```
 date;m3;note